-A microcontroller is a system which works on bits and bit streams more than analog signals, anyway those signals are still widely used in many fields especially in audio and power applications.
+A microcontroller is a system which works on bits and bitstreams more than analog signals, anyway, those signals are still widely used in many fields especially in audio and power applications.
 An Analog to Digital Converter (or ADC) is a system that converts such kind of signals in a sequence of discrete values directly interpretable by the microcontroller.
-Such kind of converter is widely used in embedded systems to deal with those peripherals which works with analog signals like potentiometers, analog microphones or sensors.
+Such kind of converter is widely used in embedded systems to deal with those peripherals which work with analog signals like potentiometers, analog microphones or sensors.

-- Analog sensors which produces a voltage level proportional to the measured property, like industrial temperature sensor which usually are made with a calibrated Diode.
+- Analog sensors which produce a voltage level proportional to the measured property, like industrial temperature sensor which usually are made with a calibrated Diode.

 - A 2-axis joystick you probably have seen on the PlayStation controller.
 Each axis is actually a potentiometer and it is possible to read it using two channels of the STM32 ADC.
 We wrote an article about that.

-- The guitar pickups are actually pressure sensor which are able to convert air pressure variation produced by chords vibration into an electric signal.
+- The guitar pickups are actually a pressure sensor which is able to convert air pressure variation produced by chords vibration into an electric signal.

-Once a signal have been sampled with an ADC and it is possible to manipulate it digitally.
-Considering the guitar pickup example, after the conversion it is possible to use the microcontroller to apply digital sound effects as example equipping the guitar with a small PCB which mounts a micro and few electroncs.
+Once a signal has been sampled with an ADC, it is possible to manipulate it digitally.
+Considering the guitar pickup example, after the conversion, it is possible to use the microcontroller to apply digital sound effects, for example, equipping the guitar with a small PCB which mounts a micro and few electronics.
 Cool right?
 Yeah, and the coolest part is that someone created a prototype base on this idea (take a look if you want).

 The Analog to Digital Convert

 The theory related to the ADC is particularly large and there is a lot of literature about this topic.
-The converters are indeed largely used in many field which go from the Laboratory Test Equipment to Microelectromechanical systems.
-Because of that there are many implementation and variants of them to match all the different needs.
-In this chapter we would just explain few concept you should know to deal with ADC.
+The converters are indeed largely used in many fields which go from the Laboratory Test Equipment to Microelectromechanical systems.
+Because of that, there are many implementation and variants of them to match all the different needs.
+In this chapter, we would just explain a few concepts you should know to deal with ADC.

 An ADC converts an analog continuous-time signal in a digital discrete-time signal.
-As example in the next figure we can spot a time continuous analog sinusoid in blue and the a digital version of the same signal in orange.
+For example, in the next figure, we can spot a time continuous analog sinusoid in blue and the digital version of the same signal in orange.

-First notion we want to introduce here is the Resolution which represent the number of discrete values that the ADC can produce.
-The sampled value are stored in form of binary code thus usually the ADC has usually a resolution which is a power of 2 and which is often expressed in bits more than in absolute value.
-In the previous example the ADC was able to produce up to 8 different value (from 0 to 7 or in binary from 0b0 to 0b111): in such case we can state that this ADC has a 3-bit resolution.
+The first notion we want to introduce here is the Resolution which represents the number of discrete values that the ADC can produce.
+The sampled values are stored as binary code, a power of 2, and the ADC resolution is often expressed in bits more than in absolute value.
+In the previous example the ADC was able to produce up to 8 different value (from 0 to 7 or in binary from 0b0 to 0b111): in such case, we can state that this ADC has a 3-bit resolution.

 Extending this notion, an ADC having a resolution in bit equal to n will generate sampled values in the range

 An ADC is able to sample only voltages in a specific range.
-Usually ADC are able to convert only voltages which goes from reference ground to a maximum positive value which is known as Full scale voltage range (or even FSR).
+Usually, ADC is able to convert only signals which go from reference ground to a maximum positive value which is known as Full-scale voltage range (or even FSR).
 Anyway, a more general definition of full scale range would be

-Converting a continuous quantity in a discrete one there is always an information loss.
-Such information loss is much more greater the smallest is the resolution of our ADC.
-The quantization error can be evaluated computing the difference between an input value and its quantized value.
-In the previous figure we have marked the quantization error for the 5th sample which is marked by a dark red arrow.
-That error is more evident but note that there is an error on every sample.
-In some cases this error is very small, almost negligible.
-Anyway it is clear the quantization error has an upper bound which is actually the voltage resolution
+Converting a continuous quantity in a discrete one, there is always an information loss.
+Such loss is much greater the smallest is the resolution of our ADC.
+The quantization error can be evaluated by computing the difference between an input value and its quantized value.
+In the previous figure, we have marked the quantization error for the 5th sample which is marked by a dark red arrow.
+Here the error is very evident but you should keep in mind that there always is a quantization error: in some cases, it is very small, almost negligible.
+Anyway, it is clear the quantization error has an upper bound which is actually the voltage resolution

-There a couple of action we can take to reduce the quantization error side effect: one is to reduce the voltage resolution which means to have an higher resolution, the other is to exploit the whole convertion range sampling wide signals which overlap the range as much as possible.
-Let us clarify this with an example considering a 4-bit ADC with a FSR of 3.0V.
+There a couple of action we can take to reduce the quantization error side effect: one is to reduce the voltage resolution which means to have a higher resolution, the other is to exploit the whole conversion range sampling wide signals which overlap the range as much as possible.
+Let us clarify this with an example considering a 4-bit ADC with an FSR of 3.0V.
 In such

 case we have